In this post you’re going to learn exactly how to write a press release in 2021.

 Let’s close out this guide with a handful of AWESOME press releases.

-So if you’re looking for press release examples that you can work from you’ll love this chapter.
+So if you’re looking for press release examples that you can work from you’ll love this bonus step.

 Let’s get right into it.